digital-asset/docs.daml.com/docs/3.0.0/docs/app-dev/explicit-contract-disclosure.rst

        disclosedOffer <- fromSome <$> queryDisclosure seller offerCid disclosedPriceQuotation <- fromSome <$> queryDisclosure stockExchange priceQuotationCid

-Then, the **Buyer** attaches the disclosed contract payloads to the command submission in which he accepts the offer.
+Then, the **Buyer** attaches the disclosed contract payloads to the command submission that accepts the offer.

 ::